SHARE Education | Silver Hill Hospital

 Project ECHO, or Extension for Community Healthcare Outcomes, is a collaborative model that uses video conferencing to connect individuals with specialist teams.
 The goal of Project ECHO is to improve access to specialty care for underserved communities, and to help providers treat patients with complex conditions.
 This involves the use of virtual telementoring, case-based learning, and the development of knowledge-sharing networks through a movement to democratize access to medical knowledge.
 It is now being used across the world to assist in the prevention and treatment of diseases and to augment educational systems.
 At Silver Hill Hospital, ECHO has been used to work with partners around the nation in several areas.

-Resilience ECHO
+Resilience and Connection ECHO

 To participate, please join a session and become part of a supportive learning community.
 There is no cost to participate.
 Sessions are open to all who assist with patient, client, or staff well-being and health care.